 This document is valid for a PLMN in A/Gb mode as well as for a PLMN in Iu mode.
 If text applies only for one of these systems it is explicitly mentioned by using the terms “A/Gb mode” and “Iu mode”.
 Please note, that the A interface does not play any role in the scope of this document although the term “A/Gb mode” is used.

+1.2.2.2.190 TS 29.078

+Customised Applications for Mobile network Enhanced Logic (CAMEL) Phase 4; CAMEL Application Part (CAP) specification

+This document specifies the CAMEL Application Part (CAP) supporting the fourth phase of the network feature Customized Applications for Mobile network Enhanced Logic.
+CAP is based on a sub-set of the ETSI Core INAP CS-2 as specified by ETSI EN 301 140-1.
+Descriptions and definitions provided by ETSI EN 301 140-1 are directly referenced by this standard in the case no additions or clarifications are needed for the use in the CAP.

+1.2.2.2.191 TS 29.079

+Optimal media routeing within the IP Multimedia Subsystem (IMS); Stage 3

+This document defines optional Optimal Media Routeing (OMR) procedures that can be applied by entities in the IP Multimedia Subsystem (IMS) that control media resources and are capable of manipulating the Session Description Protocol (SDP)

-1.2.2.2.136 TS 29.118
+1.2.2.2.192 TS 29.118

 Mobility Management Entity (MME) – Visitor Location Register (VLR) SGs interface specification